prasanthsasikumar/holographic-breast-biomechanics/README.md

 ## Accessing documentation

-The documentation is hosted on Readthedocs - https://software-development-tutorials.readthedocs.io/
+The documentation is hosted on Readthedocs.org - https://research-software-development-tutorials.readthedocs.io/

 ## Building documentation locally

-### From the terminal
 1. Clone the repository to your local machine.

 2. Navigate to the docs/